Averaging Logged Sensor Data

 - The log interval must be a multiple of the sample interval.

-- In the example below, a T-Node FR temperature sensor has been set to sample every 5 minutes and log an average value of the samples every 20 minutes.
+- The below example shows a T-Node FR temperature sensor set to sample every 5 minutes and log an average value of the samples every 20 minutes.

-- Once the proper log and sample interval are entered, click SAVE at the bottom to send the interval change commands to the data logger.
+- After specifying the Log and Sample Intervals, click SAVE at the bottom to send the interval change commands to the data logger.

 - The logger will pull this command upon next contact with the web and log data based on this interval for all subsequent transmissions.

-- Note: Depending on the X2 log start time and the time when this command is entered, the first logged data point may not contain as many samples as subsequent sampling periods.
+- Note: Depending on the X2 log start time and the time of entering this command, the first logged data point may not contain as many samples as subsequent sampling periods.